-The Commission has also received comments from some in the wireless services industry arguing that their industry needs new protections from the supposedly wayward or incompetent influence of local governments bent on slowing the buildout of wireless broadband services.
+Over the past year, the Commission has received comments from some in the wireless services industry arguing that their industry needs new protections from the supposedly wayward or incompetent influence of local governments bent on slowing the buildout of wireless broadband services.
 Such claims that local land use management and/or local control of street poles and other locally-owned or managed facilities in public rights of way are supposedly fundamental impediments to wireless broadband buildout fail to reflect the real world necessity of balancing land use and streetscape issues with the strong desire, as important at the local level as at the state and national level, with assuring that wireless infrastructure is in place to serve expanding community needs.